takudzwa-coder/elwazi-pilot-WESkit/CONTRIBUTING.md

 To the fullest extent permitted under applicable law, your contributions are provided on an "as is" basis, without any warranties or conditions, expressed or implied, including, without limitation, any implied warranties or conditions of non-infringement, merchantability or fitness for a particular purpose.
-You are not required to provide support for your Contributions, except to the extent you desire to provide support.
+You are not required to provide support for your contributions, except to the extent you desire to provide support.

 ### No Obligation.